BenHur78/Training/AspNetCore/Learning04Book/Readme.txt

 7. Entity Framework Tool command's

-7.1 To create a initial migration dotnet ef migrations add Initial
+7.1 To create a initial migration or new migration's dotnet ef migrations add Initial

 7.2 Resetting the database - this will delete the database in the database server